aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/set-field-limit/_index.md

 ## Conclusion

 In this tutorial, we learned how to set a field boundary using Aspose.PDF for .NET.
 By following the steps outlined above, you can manipulate and set limits for form fields in your PDF documents using Aspose.PDF for .NET.

+### FAQ's

+#### Q: Can I set different limits for different form fields in the same PDF document?

+A: Yes, you can set different limits for different form fields in the same PDF document using Aspose.PDF for .NET.
+Simply specify the desired field name and the corresponding limit for each form field in your code.

+#### Q: How do I remove a field boundary or limit using Aspose.PDF for .NET?

+A: To remove a field boundary or limit, you can use the `RemoveFieldLimit` method of the `FormEditor` class and specify the name of the form field from which you want to remove the limit.

+#### Q: Does Aspose.PDF for .NET support setting field limits for checkboxes and radio buttons?

+A: No, field limits are applicable to text fields only.
+Aspose.PDF for .NET does not support setting field limits for checkboxes and radio buttons.

+#### Q: Can I customize the appearance of the field boundary using Aspose.PDF for .NET?

+A: No, field limits set using Aspose.PDF for .NET are not visible in the PDF document's visual representation.
+They are used to control the input length and data entry for text fields, but they do not affect the appearance of the form fields.

+#### Q: Is it possible to set field limits for multiple fields simultaneously using Aspose.PDF for .NET?

+A: Yes, you can set field limits for multiple fields simultaneously by iterating through each form field and using the `SetFieldLimit` method for each field with the desired limit.